riot/riot/doc/compare.md

 ### Flux and routing

-React deals with UI only, which is a good thing.
-All great software projects has a laser sharp focus.
+React deals with the UI only, which is a good thing.
+All great software projects have a sharp focus.

 Facebook recommends to use [Flux](http://facebook.github.io/flux/docs/overview.html) to structure the client-side code.
-It's more of a pattern that a framework and is packed with great ideas.
+It's more of a pattern than a framework and is packed with great ideas.

 Riot comes bundled with custom tags, an event emitter (observable) and router.
-We believe that these are the fundamental building blocks client side applications.
-Events bring modularity, router takes care of URL and the back button and custom tags take care of the user interface.
+We believe that these are the fundamental building blocks of client side applications.
+Events bring modularity, a router takes care of the URL and the back button and custom tags take care of the user interface.

 Just like Flux, Riot is flexible and leaves the bigger architectural decisions for the developer.
-It's just a library to help you to achieve the goal.
+It's just a library to help you achieve the goal.

-You can build a Flux- like system by using Riot's observable and router.
+You can build a Flux-like system by using Riot's observable and router.
 Or you can use some ready made Flux implementation together with Riot.

 ### 24x - 128x bigger